 Each resident is expected to follow all Centre House rules and to work with the Centre House Case Manager daily.
-Formal warning may be issued to residents who do not comply with requirements of the program, and dismissal may occur if a client is in repeated violation of rules, refuses to work with the staff, or breaks a rule for which immediate exit is required.
+Dismissal may occur if a client is in repeated violation of rules, refuses to work with the staff, or breaks a rule for which immediate exit is required.

 Use of drugs, alcohol, or illegal substances while staying at the shelter is strictly prohibited.

 Lewd, aggressive, promiscuous behavior and/or language, discriminatory slurs or not returning to the shelter by 11p.m. without notice to staff may result in immediate exit from the program.

 The Case Manager will provide the resources or referral for services in order to be successful in this program and find stable housing upon exit.
 The shelter provides a phone for residents to use to make employment and housing calls.